WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 see them from other farmers at market.
 These varieties are tops

 for taste.
 And, we are constantly trying new varieties and assessing what we grow for taste.
-We now have ten years of experience growing for the farm and have gotten a pretty good handle as to what varieties have the highest approval ratings.
+We now have over ten years of experience growing on the farm and have gotten a pretty good handle as to what varieties have the highest approval ratings.

 7. We support our community.